arslanm/linuxscripts-build-firefox/README.md

 To install Firefox after it has been built, execute **sudo dpkg -i firefox-*.deb**.

 Alternatively, use GDebi or another package manager of your choice.

-## Notes
-This script currently only supports building packages for 64-bit Linux (amd64).